samyak-jn/samyak-jn.github.io/_posts/2019-12-29-brief-intro-to-api.markdown

 ---
 layout: post
 title: "Everyone knows about APIs, but yet mislead with facts!"
-subtitle: "Giving a clear picture to Application Programming Interface a.k.a APIs"
+description: Giving a clear picture to Application Programming Interface a.k.a APIs
 date: 2019-09-02 11:11:00 +0500
-background: '/img/posts/API1.png'
+img: API1.png
 ---

 As we all know,